Grant Program Information

 *This list is meant to be illustrative and is in no way comprehensive, nor does it in any way guarantee funding.

-When unexpected needs arise outside of the grant cycle, UMC offers an urgent grants program.
-UMC’s Rapid Response Fund grants for those dealing with new and changing needs due to COVID-19 will be similar to the urgent grants program.
+When unexpected needs arise outside of the grant cycle, UMC offers an Urgent Needs Grant.
+Our Rapid Response Fund grants are for those dealing with new and changing needs due to COVID-19 will be similar to the Urgent Needs Grants program.
 Both programs allow application by invitation only.

-If you have a pressing need that falls outside of our regular grant cycle, or a new or increased need to be addressed as a result of the coronavirus pandemic, please contact Megan Williams, UMC Executive Director at 207-236-2299 or by email (megan (at) unitedmidcoastcharities.org) for more information and to find out if your need qualifies for either program.
+If you have a pressing need that falls outside of our regular grant cycle, or a new or increased need to be addressed as a result of the coronavirus pandemic, please contact UMC Executive Director John Viehman at 207-236-2299 or by email (John@UnitedMidcoastCharities.org) for more information and to find out if your need qualifies for either program.